TymeFly/eel/README.md

     $( log.info( ${myVariable-Not Set} ) )

 The Result object will have a type of `TEXT` and a value that either comes from the Symbols Table, or the literal Text `Not Set`.
-Either way, the returned value will be written to the system log at INFO level.
+The returned value will be written to the system log at INFO level.
 For example:

     [INFO ] com.github.tymefly.eel.log - Logged EEL Message: Not Set

 The text `Logged EEL Message:` can not be changed or removed as it is used to guard against log reputation attacks

-To add some context to the logged message use
+To add some context to the logged message use:

     $( log.info( "The variable is {}", ${myVariable-Not Set} ) )

-which will log
+which might log

-    [INFO ] com.github.tymefly.eel.log - The variable is Logged EEL Message: Not Set
+    [INFO ] com.github.tymefly.eel.log - Logged EEL Message: The variable is Not Set

-Logging functions can write multiple values, but only the last one is returned.
+Logging functions can write multiple values, but only the last one is returned by the expression.
 For example

     $( log.info( "Evaluating {} + {} = {}", 1, 2, ( 1 + 2 ) ) )